txje/Unicycler/README.md

 Reasons to use Unicycler:
    * It has very low misassembly rates.
    * It can cope with very repetitive genomes, such as _Shigella_ species.
-   * It correctly handles plamsmids of varying depth.
+   * It correctly handles plasmids of varying depth.
    * It works with long reads of any quality - even Nanopore reads classed as 'fail' can be used as input.
    * It works with any long read depth.
 Approximately 10x may be required to complete a genome, but it can make nearly-complete genomes with far fewer long reads.
    * Even if you have no long reads, it functions as a [SPAdes](http://bioinf.spbau.ru/spades) optimiser and produces very good Illumina assemblies.